ESA-Ariel Data Challenge NeurIPS 2022: Introduction to exo-atmospheric studies and presentation of the Atmospheric Big Challenge (ABC) Database: Data generation

-The following section is specific to the NeurIPS 2022 competition.
+The following section is designed for statistical model training.
 In order to allow for the broadest possible participation and minimise the overhead for non-field experts, we pre-processed the dataset with our domain knowledge so that the end product is ready for model development.
-At the same time, we have kept as much auxillary information as possible to allow a diverse array of solutions.
+At the same time, we have tailored the train/test split procedure in order to allow a diverse array of solutions and research directions.
 Here we outlined the list of operations we performed: \begin{enumerate} \item Removed data with less than 1500 points in the tracedata.
-This is to allow more accurate metric computation. \item Removed un-informative and duplicated astrophysical or instrumental features\footnote{ including star\_magnitudeK, star\_metallicity, star\_type, planet\_type, star\_type, star\_mass\_kg, star\_radius\_m, planet\_albedo, planet\_impact\_param, planet\_mass\_kg, planet\_radius\_m, planet\_transit\_time, instrument\_nobs.}. \item Split data into training and test sets. \item Re-organised the data to comply with competition format. \end{enumerate} After performing the above operations, the training data has 91,392 planet instances with 21,988 of them has complementary retrievals results.
+This is to allow for more accurate comparison. \item Removed un-informative and duplicated astrophysical and instrumental features \footnote{ including star\_magnitudeK, star\_metallicity, star\_type, planet\_type, star\_type, star\_mass\_kg, star\_radius\_m, planet\_albedo, planet\_impact\_param, planet\_mass\_kg, planet\_radius\_m, planet\_transit\_time, instrument\_nobs.}. \item Split data into training and test sets (more details in Appendix \ref{sec:level2}). \end{enumerate} After performing the above operations, the training data has 91,392 planet instances with 21,988 of them has complementary retrievals results.
 The test data has 2,997 instances, all of which are complemented with retrieval results.
-There is a notable difference in terms of the volume of data between Level 1 and Level 2 data.
+There is a notable difference in terms of the volume of data between Level 1 and Level 2 data \textit{due to the pre-processing step and train/test split}.
 We have devoted a section in Appendix \ref{sec:level2} to describe the Level 2 data in details.